 Blood-sucking arachnids probably don’t top the list of typical dinner conversation topics.
 Instead, most pet owners approach fleas and ticks on a need-to-know basis only.
 No infestation, no worries… right?

-Problem is, ignorance isn’t always bliss—in fact, it can actually lead to an infestation.
+The problem is, ignorance isn’t always bliss—in fact, it can actually lead to an infestation.
 Client education, on the other hand, can help prevent one.
 So this flea and tick season, consider kicking off an educational campaign at your veterinary practice.
 You can share “Did You Know” flea and tick facts on your social media accounts and take advantage of the seasonal opportunity to invite clients to your clinic for preventive treatments.

 Beat the heat

 Spring temperatures may not rival those of summer, but the heat still poses several health risks for pets.
-Given that dogs, for example, prioritize having fun outdoors over taking things slow, dehydration and heatstroke are all too common.
+Given that dogs, for example, prioritize having fun outdoors overtaking things slow, dehydration and heatstroke are all too common.
 For clients focused on keeping their pets active, it can be difficult to notice the signs of overheating.

 Posting the warning signs of heatstroke on social media or sending out email blasts can help spread the word about warm weather risks to keep pet owners informed.
-Remember, client education can be fun too—so be sure to include fun tips to keep pups hydrated, active, and cool all season long.
+Remember, client education can be fun too—so be sure to include fun tips to keep the puppy hydrated, active, and cool all season long.

 Poison patrol